bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Define var tabs = document.querySelectorAll('#tabs > ul > li > a');" />
 </p>

-I&apos;m going to go to that script file and just work directly in here.
+<p>I&apos;m going to go to that script file and just work directly in here.
 I&apos;m going to use var for right now, and later go in and clean up, and add Latin concentrate.
 But you could use Latin concentrate from the beginning here, but the first thing I want to do, is get all of my tabs